 Two hospitality committees will be established, one for the Scooba campus and one for the Golden Triangle Campus.
-These committees will be responsible for planning and executing the retirement reception each year, and working with the Campus Vice-President and Dean of Students to plan and execute employee holiday reception/events.
-Each hospitality committee will be chaired by a Dean of Instruction and consist of 2 faculty and 3 staff members and will be appointed by the respective campus Vice-Presidents
+These committees will be responsible for planning and executing the retirement reception each year, and working with the Dean of Students to plan and execute employee holiday reception/events.
+Each hospitality committee will be chaired by an Associate Dean of Instruction and consist of 2 faculty and 3 staff members and will be appointed by the President.